Sugar Creek water or watershed scenery in Indiana

 Local plan

-Start with the Crawfordsville gauge, then choose a legal public reach near the Sugar Creek Conservation Area, state-park corridor, or an official float-access plan before picking flies.
+Start with the Crawfordsville gauge, then choose a legal public reach near the Sugar Creek Conservation Area, state-park area, or an official float-access plan before picking flies.

 Backup water

-If Sugar Creek is high, hot, crowded, or access-limited, compare Clear Creek, the White River smallmouth corridor, or another Indiana warmwater option before forcing the day.
+If Sugar Creek is high, hot, crowded, or access-limited, compare Clear Creek, the White River smallmouth area, or another Indiana warmwater option before forcing the day.

 Crawfordsville gauge area